tuskemx/cv/README.md

 I am student of Northcoders, a full stack coding bootcamp teaching a practical, industry-led curriculum.
 While studying, I have utilized a variety of modern tech methods, creating both a front-end and back-end for a news aggregate website.
-Prior to studying at Northcoders (and after gruadating from Liverpool University) I worked in at the National Trust at Dunham Massey in Altrincham, taught English abroad in Bulgaria and began organizing music event across Manchester and Liverpool.
+Prior to studying at Northcoders (and after gruadating from Liverpool University) I worked in at the National Trust at Dunham Massey in Altrincham, and began organizing music event across Manchester and Liverpool.

 Technical Skills
 Language: JavaScript